Top 5 Ideas for Parents' Night

 Every teacher knows that building a strong relationship with a parent at the start of the year can make a difference in a student's academic performance.
-As many of you told us this month, you take advantage of Parents' Night or Open School Night to reach out to moms, dads, and other adults in students' lives.
+Take advantage of Parents' Night or Open School Night to reach out to moms, dads, and other adults in students' lives.

-From tempting potential volunteers with treats to using lots of student photos to give parents a peek into their child's school day -- we received many amazing and inspiring ideas from you.
-The following are some the entries selected as this month's winners.
-You can find more Parents' Night ideas -- and continue to share your own -- on our Winning Ideas discussion board .
+From tempting potential volunteers with treats to using lots of student photos to give parents a peek into their child's school day, here are inspiring ideas from fellow teachers.

 1. Open House T-Shirts